nealswayze/nealswayze.github.io/about.md

 ## Overview

-I am an emerging researcher in natural resource monitoring focused on the applications of remote sensing for modeling and monitoring natural resources.
+I am an emerging researcher focused on the applications of remote sensing for modeling and monitoring natural resources.

 I am passionate about improving and advancing the methods that scientists and land managers use for monitoring the natural world.